renovate-tests/service-catalog/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "Feature request \U0001F4A1"
 about: Suggest an idea for this project
-title: ""
+title: "[Feat]: "
-labels: enhancement
+labels: 'Type: Enhancement'
-assignees: ""
+assignees: ''
-projects: 1-Platform/1

 ---

 ## Is your feature request related to a problem?
 Please describe